 The foundations of Babywise are following an eat/wake/sleep cycle and working toward independent sleep.
 The book also discusses full feeds and feeding baby between 2.5 to 3 hours based on their hunger cues.

-I never saw exact Babywise schedules in the book, which frustrated me and left me wondering my baby’s proper wake times.
+I never saw exact Babywise sleep schedules in the book, which frustrated me and left me wondering my baby’s proper wake times.
 Some babies don’t show sleepy cues or they’re very subtle, so I really needed that missing piece of the puzzle!

 If you’re focusing on feeding full feeds, most babies will fall into a natural feeding schedule of eating every 2.5 to 3 hours.
+Some babies may also like to cluster feed, especially in the evening during the newborn witching hour.

 You want to make sure to not let your baby go too long in between feeds, which sometimes means waking a sleeping baby to feed.